mbestavros/mbestavros.github.io/content/README.md

-This directory contains delivery-optimized pictures that are used in the site.
-For original source images, you probably want stuff in the parent directory.
+This directory contains site assets such as pictures and optimized images.
+As described in the top-level README.md, this content is NOT licensed under Apache 2.0 like the rest of the project; it is either:

+- content I do not own the rights to that I am using with permission
+- my own content, for which I reserve all rights